 Promotions are important because they are a great way for you to boost occupancy and revenue quickly when you’re experiencing a low period or want to take full advantage of a peak period.

-Promotions allow you to get creative with how you sell your hotel and what you can offer guests to win them over.
+Hotel promotions allow you to get creative with how you sell your hotel and what you can offer guests to win them over.

 Here are some of the best ways to get started:

-Seasonal promotions
+1. Seasonal promotions

 Low season can make it tough to drive business, so why not offer some hot deals to increase your chances of winning bookings?
 You could try a promotion that gives guests a free meal on their first night, special rates for travellers on business or couples looking to getaway, or a free upgrade upon booking.

-In peak season when your occupancy and rates are likely to be higher, your promotions can revolve more around discounting some of your premium extras or upsells to encourage more purchases.
+In peak season when your occupancy and rates are likely to be higher, your room promotions can revolve more around discounting some of your premium extras or upsells to encourage more purchases.
 You could also create last minute deals to sell your final rooms, knowing you can make a profit from your food and beverage services.

 Remember to use promotions that you know will work best on your regular guest types, and use the right channels to get the word out.
 For example, lastminute.com is the perfect place to promote last-minute deals.
 Along the same lines you could also try ‘early-bird’ promotions for travellers wanting to secure their accommodation well ahead of time.